GMC Hummer EV Pickup Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a GMC Hummer EV Pickup are $2,110 a year for full coverage.
-Comprehensive insurance costs on average $482 each year, collision costs $1,072, and liability coverage is $398.
-Buying just liability costs around $460 a year, with insurance for high-risk drivers costing $4,624 or more.
-Teen drivers pay the highest rates at $7,546 a year or more.
+U.S. average insurance rates for a GMC Hummer EV Pickup are $2,110 a year with full coverage.
+Comprehensive insurance costs around $482, collision costs $1,072, and liability costs around $398.
+Liability-only coverage costs as low as $460 a year, with high-risk coverage costing $4,624 or more.
+Teens pay the highest rates at $7,546 a year or more.

 Average premium for full coverage: $2,110

-Includes $500 deductibles, split liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all states and Hummer EV Pickup models.
+These estimates include $500 deductibles, split liability limits of 30/60, and includes medical and UM/UIM coverage.
+Estimates are averaged for all U.S. states and for all Hummer EV Pickup models.

 Price Range from Low to High

-Using a 40-year-old driver as an example, GMC Hummer EV Pickup insurance prices go from the low end price of $460 for the bare minimum liability coverage to a high rate of $4,624 for coverage for higher-risk drivers.
+For an average driver, GMC Hummer EV Pickup insurance prices go from as low as $460 for just liability insurance to the much higher price of $4,624 for coverage for higher-risk drivers.

 Geographic Price Range